mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 3. By creating unique NFTs in MXC LPWAN and trade it on popular NFT exchanges

-Both sensors and connected devices joining the network through device provisioning tags to use the unlimited downlinks and uplink resources in MXC LPWAN.
-This ultimately increates LPWAN coverage.
+Both sensors and connected devices joining the network through device provisioning tags to use the unlimited downlinks and uplink resources in MXC LPWAN for free.
+This ultimately increases LPWAN coverage.
 "Things" can autonomously access to LPWAN with MXC tokens and get accredited by sharing data or creating unique values on Blockchain, Web3 and Metaverse.

 There has been a phenomenal increase in the sourcing, collection and transmission of big data to blockchain and metaverse within the past few years.
 Additionally, the